 Unlike the income statement, which shows operating results over a period of time (a year or a quarter), the balance sheet is a snapshot of the company at the end of the reporting period.
 The balance sheet shows the company's resources (assets) and funding for those resources (liabilities and shareholder's equity).
-Inputting historical balance sheet data is similar to inputting data in the income statement.
-The data is inputted either manually or through an Excel plugin.
+Inputting

 In large part, the balance sheet is driven by the operating assumptions we make on the income statement.
-Revenues drive the operating assumptions in the income statement, and this continues to hold true in the balance sheet, i.e, revenue and operating forecasts drive working capital items, capital expenditures and a variety of other items.
+Revenues drive the operating assumptions in the income statement, and this continues to hold true in the balance sheet, i.e., revenue and operating forecasts drive working capital items, capital expenditures and a variety of other items.
 Think of the income statement as the horse and the balance sheet as the carriage.
 The income statement assumptions are driving the balance sheet forecasts.